How to Clean an Ultimate Pondless Waterfall

 - Add fresh water to replace the small amount of water that was used for backwashing the Hydro Vortex™ waterfall filter

-Ultimate pondless waterfalls do not have a hard to clean rock and gravel reservoir basin like the common pondless waterfalls found everywhere online.
-The Ultimate pondless waterfall is different and features an easy to clean, completely backwashable, patented Hydro Vortex™ waterfall filter for trapping and removing dissolved organics like dust and pollen from the water.
+Ultimate pondless waterfalls eliminate the need for the hard to clean rock and gravel reservoir basin found in all the common pondless waterfalls seen everywhere online.
+The Ultimate pondless waterfall is different and features an easy to clean, completely backwashable, patented Hydro Vortex™ waterfall filter behind the waterfalls for trapping and removing dissolved organics like dust and pollen from the water.

 The pre-filtered water from the Hydro Sieve™ then flows into the Hydro Chamber™ all-in-one pump chamber/water storage tank where a submersible or external pump passes the water up to the Hydro Vortex™ waterfall filter for micro-filtering, water polishing, and to start the waterfalls.